CAES-WebTeam/caes-faculty-2023/tribe-events-calendar/readme.md

 - [x] Overriding the default single event page template with our own.
 - [x] Adding a query loop variation block to the editor for pulling event feeds.
 - [x] Adding an event date block to the editor for event feed query block variation.
+- [x] Adding an event categories list block to provide a list of categories.

 ## I can't see the blocks or patterns.
 What's happening?